Korkman/macemu-appimage-builder/README.md

 ## Install (optional)
 The install script will copy launchers and AppImages to `$HOME/.local/bin/`[^1] and create menu entries for the application menu for convenience.
+You may have to log out and log in for the menu entries to appear.
+Also, make sure your PATH variable contains the installer destination directory (true for sane Linux distros).

 ## Where to put startup.wav
 Download your favorite startup chime in WAVE format and name it startup.wav to have it play on startup.
 Place it right into `macemuAppImages`.
 When installed it is located in `$HOME/.local/bin/macemuAppImages`[^1].